Global Center on Adaptation

-The Global Center on Adaptation (GCA) was founded on 18 September 2018.
-Hosted by the Netherlands, GCA engages in policy activities, research, communications, and technical assistance to government and the private sector, policy development, research, advocacy, communications, and partnerships.
+The Global Center on Adaptation (GCA) is an international organization focused on climate change adaptation.
+Hosted by the Netherlands, GCA engages in policy development, research, advocacy, and technical assistance to governments and the private sector.
 GCA's floating headquarters is hosted by the Netherlands in Rotterdam, with regional offices in Africa, South Asia, and Asia Pacific.

-GCA is led by CEO Patrick V. Verkooijen, and Co-Chairs Ban Ki-moon and Feike Sijbesma.
+GCA is led by chief executive officer Rindra Rabarinirinarison and Chair of the Supervisory Board Ameenah Gurib-Fakim.

 African leaders including the African Union and Climate Vulnerable Forum presidencies, and the leadership of the African Development Bank, gathered at the Global Center on Adaptation headquarters in Rotterdam on 5 September 2022 for the Africa Adaptation Summit.

 GCA's flagship program, co-designed in partnership with the African Development Bank Group and endorsed by the African Union, is the Africa Adaptation Acceleration Program (AAAP).